sunglim/HbbTV_Demo_App/README.md

 How to Install?
  - Install webserver, and clone this repoistory. open your webbrowser with the url as belows http://[webserver_root]/HbbTV_Demo_App/MediaPlayer/index.html
+ - How to change AV url?
+   edit video_player.html and read "TODO" comment. and do it.

 License
 ========